 In the sorority house in college, my roommates and I made a dressing table from one of our standard-issue desks.
 We hung a mirror above the desk and draped scarves from it.
 We covered the top with our many bottles of perfume and stuffed the two drawers with our crazy collections of cosmetics.

 Electric green shadow, silver false lashes, and several tubes of Revlon's Coffee Bean and Toast of New York lipsticks.
-The 90's were about brown lips and neutral eyes, yet when we went out we glammed it up.
+The 90s were about brown lips and neutral eyes, yet when we went out, we glammed it up.
 I kept my makeup brushes in a coffee mug with my sorority letters on it, a gift from my Little Sister.

-By transferring to this new dressing table, it gave me a chance to trim down my cosmetics collection.
+Transferring to this new dressing table gave me a chance to trim down my cosmetics collection.
 Gone were the electric green eye shadows, the 99% empty foundation bottles from last season, the face shimmer (not the best idea on a person who already glistens in the heat), the lipsticks I bought but never loved, the shedding and cheap brushes, and all the false lashes I bought with the best intentions for a holiday gala or event but never could properly adhere to my lid.

-I collected my favorite trinkets that have gotten lost in the home – a lacquer box my friend mailed me when she was studying in Japan, a Buddha statue I made in elementary school, a picture of my husband an I when we had just started dating, a porcelain container with a female bust on top – a gift from my sister-in-law and full of little vials of perfume samples.
+I collected my favorite trinkets that had gotten lost in the home – a lacquer box my friend mailed me when she was studying in Japan, a Buddha statue I made in elementary school, a picture of my husband and I when we had just started dating, a porcelain container with a female bust on top – a gift from my sister-in-law and full of little vials of perfume samples.

 And flowers, fresh flowers, were a must.
 My mom often had a blue vase with sprigs from the lilac bush outside the back door.
 My lilac bush is not as mature and fruitful as hers, so I have to settle for grocery-store alstroemeria that I change out every other week.